Researchers say find Google Wallet security risk

-NEW YORK Feb 10 Security researchers say they have found a vulnerability in the Google Inc mobile payments platform which is currently available in phones sold by Sprint Nextel Corp.
+NEW YORK Security researchers said they found a vulnerability in the Google Inc (GOOG.O) mobile payments platform which is currently available in phones sold by Sprint Nextel Corp (S.N).

-Isis, a venture of Verizon Wireless, AT&T Inc and T-Mobile USA, is expected to launch an offering to compete with Google but has yet to announce a launch date.

-The alleged vulnerability in the Google Wallet was identified by Joshua Rubin, a senior engineer with zvelo, a private Greenwood Village, Colorado, security firm.
+The alleged vulnerability in the Google Wallet was identified by Joshua Rubin, a senior engineer with zvelo, a closely held security firm in Greenwood Village, Colorado.

 Rubin said that he had disclosed his findings to Google and that the company "was able to confirm the issue and agreed to work quickly to resolve it."